 I was saying it before it was cool: https://koine-greek.com/2012/05/31/4058/ I also differ from Thomson (2016) on a number of points, such as his use of the model for tense and aspect laid out by Klein (1994), which is problematic at a methodological level.

-I have mused on occasion about ow many of our differences could be solved over the course an evening or weekend—we both make use of Carl Bache’s work on example sentence types, for example (Bache 1985 and 1995).
+I have mused on occasion that at least the differences in this particular chapter could be solved over the course an evening or weekend.
+There is methodological common ground here to build on—we both make use of Carl Bache’s work on example sentence types, for example (Bache 1985 and 1995).

 In a footnote, Porter (2015, 202n19) goes on to say, “Aktionsart studies cannot decide whether Aktionsart functions at the rank of word, word group, clause, or even larger unit.”
 Such an assertion deserves a citation.